medic/cht-docs/content/en/apps/guides/hosting/3.x/app-developer.md

 #### OS

 This script has been heavily tested on Ubuntu and should work very well there.
-It has been lightly tested on WSL2 on Windows 10 and macOS (x86, not Apple silicon like M1 etc.) - both should likely work as well.
+It has been lightly tested on WSL2 on Windows 10 and macOS (x86*) - both should likely work as well.

+\* It will not work on macOS on Apple Silicon (M1/M2).

 #### Software